...

 Who Our Tax Investigation Accountants Help

-We support a wide range of clients facing HMRC enquiries or needing investigation-related advice.
-Some need help with one return or one issue.
-Others need a wider review of records, disclosure strategy or defence against a more serious allegation.
+We support a wide range of clients facing HMRC enquiries.
+Some need help with a single return or disclosure issue.
+Others need a full review of records, a carefully structured disclosure strategy or experienced representation against a serious formal allegation.

 Individuals and Private Clients